On the Number of Degenerate Simplex Pivots: Computational experiments

-We tracked the number of pivots required by each of the above rules.
-For our antistalling pivot rule, we guided it using the feasible direction $y=x^\star - x$ at any non-optimal vertex $x$ of the LP, for a pre-computed optimal basic solution $x^*$ (in particular, the one founded by Dantzig's pivot rule).
+We tracked the number of pivots required by each of the above rules to solve the LPs to optimality (we did not perturb the instances).
+For our antistalling pivot rule, we guided it using the feasible direction $y=x^\star - x$ at any non-optimal vertex $x$ of the LP, for a pre-computed optimal basic solution $x^*$ (in particular, the one found by Dantzig's pivot rule).
 Intuitively, this represents the best direction that can possibly guide our rule, as it is the direction leading immediately to an optimal solution.
 Our objective with the computational experiments is to see whether this choice translates into few pivots in practice, since $y$ might change during the degenerate steps and therefore in reality we do not have control on the actual edge-direction we end up moving along.

-Among the 93 instances in the dataset, there were 84 LPs for which each of the pivot rules was able to find an optimal solution with 30 minutes of timeout.
-We restrict our report to these LPs.
-For the sake of graphical representation, we further divided these 84 problems into 2 groups of 42 LPs each, by considering the maximum number of iterations required by any of the 6 tested pivot rules.
-In particular, the first group contains 42 LPs for which all pivot rules were able to arrive to an optimal solution within 2369 pivots.
-The second group contains the remaining 42 LPs.
-Figure \ref{fig:comp} shows the results.
+We remark that we are here interested in the \emph{number of pivots} required by various pivot rules to solve LPs to optimality, and not in the \emph{computational time} needed to do so.
+In fact, the CyLP package connects to the solver through a relatively slow Python interface, in contrast to implementing the rules directly into a solver.
+Therefore, the efficiency of the pivot rule implementations, and hence the number of problems solved by each rule within the time/memory limit, can be heavily affected by this overhead.
+For a fair comparison, in this section we then only included the instances solved to optimality by all respective pivot rules.
+However, for completeness, detailed tables with all the results of the computational experiments, for both Netlib and MIPLIB testsets, can be found in Appendices \ref{app:netlib} and \ref{app:miplib}, respectively.

+Our first report deals with 84 out of 108 Netlib problems, for which each of the aforementioned 7 pivot rules was able to find an optimal solution within the time limit of 30 minutes and the memory limit of 32GB RAM.
+For the results, see Figure \ref{fig:netlib}.

+Similarly, for MIPLIB this restriction leaves us with 117 out of 240 problems.
+See Figure \ref{fig:miplib} for the results.